FERPA Disclaimer Statement

 be basic or complex.
 This example is very basic and selects the first 10

-lines from the siscs.c_class_tbl_v
+lines from the siscs.c_class_tbl_v table (view).
+We gave

-the variable a very general name (sql.query
+the variable a very general name (sql.query), but using a

 more specific name is advisable when making multiple data pulls.
 For